ExpertStudioLab/TextWriter/README.md

 Nov.
 10, 2024, Sun.
 Created Classes in order to make codes more readable.
 Nov.
 13, 2024, Wed.
 Created Class Document which convert documents to HTML styled documents.
 Nov.
 15, 2024, Fri.
 Enabled to use backspace at an end of sentences.
+Nov.
+16, 2024, Sat.
+Deleted useless codes to make it more readable.